wzhudev/wz-wireframe-kit/README.md

 ## What's this?
 `wz_wireframe_kit.sketch` contains lots of elements you can use in your wireframes files.

+I have seen and used lots of wireframe kits.
+Though they are all beautiful enough, they are not friendly to others.
+They have no explanations telling how the app works.
+So I designed `wz_wireframe_kit.sketch` and hope it could be friendly to designers, product managers and engineers, making wireframe a useful tool for communication.

 ![wz_wireframe_kit.sketch](https://github.com/wendzhue/wz_wireframe_kit_sketch/blob/master/Preview/preview-1.png)

 **iPhone 6 Mockup**.
 Four kinds of iPhone 6 mockups.
 Important, Blank, With Navigation, With Tab Bar.
 To bring convenience to your work...